Watson-Personal-Assistant/developer/_content/further-topics/regexp_nlu.md

 	- Open entities: Open entities, such as `any_value`, are defined to capture any user input in the position that the entity is located in an expression.
 For example, the expression `"What {any_value} is it"` captures utterances such as `"What time is it"`, and `"What day is it'`.
 Open entities are useful when defining fallback intents that are designed to capture most utterances.
 - **Synonyms**:  Link together words and phrases that have the same meaning as values in your intents and your entities.
 For example, you might define `goodbye`, `c u later`, and `bye` as synonyms.
 If you define an utterance as `"goodbye"`, when the end-user says `"c u later"`, the utterance is matched by the intent.

+Important: The regex nlu is available if you included the skill NodeJS SDK in your skill.
+If you are using another language, such as Python, to develop your skill, the regex nlu is not supported by the core routing component of Watson Assistant Solutions.

 #### Defining the regexp nlu for your skill
 Define the regexp nlu for your skill in the  `../res/nlu/regexp.json` file of the NodeJS skill boilerplate.
 The format of the file is as follows:
 ```